 In fact, with a decade’s worth of experience in treating my own autoimmune conditions, I can say without a doubt that Facebook and other virtual support groups are one of the top sources of my learning – whether it be new products to try, topics to further research, and even new practitioners to follow or possibly consult with.

 The possibilities are endless, and since we, as humans, are SO complex, the learning never stops.

-Facebook groups provide the opportunity to collect different opinions, stories, precautions, and ideas by simply asking a question.
+Virtual support groups provide the opportunity to collect different opinions, stories, precautions, and ideas by simply asking a question.
 It is truly a powerful tool.
-Just look at the success of search engines.
-Google practically runs the internet now!

 How does information help you take charge?